 Anima (n): A current of air, wind breeze; the vital principle, life, soul.

 Engagement is a significant factor in the formation of the series, Anima.
 Firstly, there is Elle’s desire to engage with the people of Florence, a city initially full of strangers to the English born Artist.
-The city’s embroilment in art and portraiture enthused Elle, who worked as a model for various painters, sculptors and visual artists, deepening an interest in understanding exactly what a portrait is - and where the agency lies in portraiture: is it with the sitter or the maker
+The city’s embroilment in art and portraiture enthused Elle, who worked as a model for various painters, sculptors and visual artists, deepening an interest in understanding exactly what a portrait is - and where the agency lies in portraiture: is it with the sitter or the maker?

 As a portrait photographer, Elle began casting from the Florentine streets, instigating conversations that varied between a nod & smile to twenty minute exchanges.
 Instead of shooting on a handheld camera, Elle chose to be removed from the immediate set-up of the portrait, making use of the readily accessible photobooth/fotoautomatica as an apt medium.
 The participants sat in the photobooth, without external gaze, faced with a need to engage with their 'self' in order to express their anima.